UM-Myeloma-Genomics/GCP_MM/guide/README.md

 The website can be accessed [here](https://irmma-risk-calculator.miami.edu).

+For dataset breakdown in the different states present in our knowledge bank is shown in  Fig 3a in the paper.

 Please refer to [recommendations](recommendations.pdf) on what queries might provide back results by IRMMa.

 ### IRMMa Risk Calculator - User Guide